django/django-docker-box/README.md

 different SQLite configurations and the `CFLAGS` workaround may no longer be necessary.

+Running SpatiaLite tests against specific versions of SQLite/SpatiaLite is not currently supported.
+The versions of SQLite and SpatiaLite that come with the operating system are used for these tests.

 ### Other Versions

 For the Memcached, Redis, and Selenium container images, the latest container